LyceanEM/LyceanEM-Python/docs/source/paper.md

 The model is built upon a ray tracing approach, allowing for efficient modelling of large, low density spaces.

 `LyceanEM` relies upon the `Numba` package to provide `CUDA` acceleration of electromagnetics, calculating antenna and antenna array patterns, scattering and aperture projections.
-Thi has been used in a number of scientific publications [@Pelham:2022;@Pelhama:2021;@Pelhamb:2021] and has been used in a tutorial on Antenna Array Design for Complex Platforms at Radar 2022.
+This has been used in a number of scientific publications [@Pelham:2022;@Pelhama:2021;@Pelhamb:2021] and has been used in a tutorial on Antenna Array Design for Complex Platforms at Radar 2022.
 This capability in an open source package enables exciting research by academics and professional engineers alike.